martinberlin/cale-idf/README.md

     idf.py -D IDF_TARGET=esp32s2 menuconfig

-Make sure to edit **CALE configuration** in the Kconfig menuoptions.
+Make sure to edit **Display configuration** in the Kconfig menuoptions.
+**CALE configuration** has for the moment only a LEDBUILTIN_GPIO setting so it's not important at all.
+Later will be the place to configure CALE.es image url.

 And then just build and flash